 If the owners decide that they want to go for a ‘pre-pack’ option then the arrangements for this need to be made before the firm goes into liquidation.
 By going for voluntary liquidation the directors can choose an insolvency practitioner who is sympathetic to their aims and get all their ducks in a row meaning that life after liquidation of the old company can be as straightforward as possible.

-It is also important to realise that, even though the old company may legally be liable for debts and any default, in fact suppliers may take a dim view if a new business springs up that looks ostensibly just like the old.
+It is also important to realise that, even though the old company may legally be liable for debts and any default, in fact, suppliers may take a dim view if a new business springs up that looks ostensibly just like the old.
 In these cases, it is distinctly possible that credit facilities may not be forthcoming and directors need to prepare the ground by working out how they will organise their working capital after liquidation.

-One of the biggest assets for many companies is their people and directors need to take steps to secure the best talent.
+One of the biggest assets of many companies is their people and directors need to take steps to secure the best talent.
 It is important though that notice is taken of TUPE rules around transferring staff.
 In this case, it is really important to get a specialist on board who can advise how staff can be employed again post-liquidation proceedings.

 There are a variety of costs and legal implications involved when liquidating a company so we’d always advocate that specialist advice is taken from a licensed Insolvency Practitioner before making any decisions.
 However, life after a liquidation in the right circumstances can prove to be a new start for the directors.